2025-06-21

 a similar situation as with commas arises with associations.

-wisp/scheme can handle associations contextually by the syntax of "let", the colon is merely used to open another same-line nesting. coffeescript uses the colon as an association-character
+wisp and scheme handle associations with sub-lists and the syntax of "let", the colon is merely used to open a second nesting on the same line.

 let